 As I have discussed above, an evergreen strategy is a strategy that continues to be valid as time moves on.

-With such a strategy, the focus should be on what you deliver to your end customers or users, and not a specific product which or may or may not change.
+With such a strategy, the focus should be on what you deliver to your end customers or users, not a specific product that may or may not change.

 Products and details change over time, but an evergreen IT strategy should not.